ttaubert/octoblog/source/_posts/2014-11-02-using-the-webcrypto-api-to-generate-onion-names-for-tor-hidden-services.markdown

 digest of the public key.
 The .onion name will be the [Base32](http://en.wikipedia.org/wiki/Base32)-encoded first half of that digest.

-By using a hash of the public key to as the URL to contact a hidden service you can easily authenticate it and bypass the existing CA structure.
+By using a hash of the public key as the URL to contact a hidden service you can easily authenticate it and bypass the existing CA structure.
 This 80 bit URL is sufficient to prevent collisions, even with a [birthday attack](http://en.wikipedia.org/wiki/Birthday_attack) (and thus an